GabrielVicini/LuaC/README.md

 Unlike alternatives such as CraftOS-PC, LuaC does not provide high-level helpers or shortcuts.
 You are expected to implement your own text rendering, UI, and higher-level systems entirely in Lua using the low-level pixel API.

+Now, I will proabbly upload some templayes to help people get started but that's much later.

 Everything on the screen is drawn pixel-by-pixel by Lua code using the exposed C API.

 ![202511301038](https://github.com/user-attachments/assets/c534417f-82e3-4f7e-93db-d18d550f20b4)